Writing and multimedia skills. Critical thinking. Data analysis. Fact-checking. Media literacy.

 Journalist

-He started his journalism career with The Himalayan Times, Nepal’s No. 1 English National Daily.
-Prior to this he taught social studies and science in an English boarding school located in Kathmandu, the capital city of Nepal, for five years.
+Prior to this, he taught social studies and science in an English boarding school in Kathmandu, for five years.

 circle